open5gs/open5gs/docs/_docs/troubleshoot/01-simple-issues.md

 $ journalctl -u open5gs-mmed.service --since today -f
 ```

-In the example above we can see the error - no SGW GTPC address is configured in the mme.yaml file, meaning Open5GS MME is failing to start.
+In the example above we can see the error - no SGW-C GTP-C address is configured in the mme.yaml file, meaning Open5GS MME is failing to start.

 The errors you experience may be different, but if a service is failing to start it's most often due to a misconfiguration issue in one or more of the Open5GS *.yaml* configuration files.
 The log should tell you which section of the yaml file is missing or invalid.

-## eNB Connection Issues
+## gNB/eNB Connection Issues
 ---
-When a UE connects to Open5GS MME the log shows the presence of a new S1AP connection the log at */var/log/open5gs/mme.log*:
+When a UE connects to Open5GS AMF/MME the log shows the presence of a new NGAP/S1AP connection the log at */var/log/open5gs/mme.log*:

-##### No S1AP Connection
+##### No NGAP/S1AP Connection
-If you're not seeing any S1AP connection attempts check the eNB can contact the IP the MME is on (No firewall / ACLs etc blocking) and that SCTP Traffic is able to be carried across your transmission network.
+If you're not seeing any NGAP/S1AP connection attempts check the gNB/eNB can contact the IP the AMF/MME is on (No firewall / ACLs etc blocking) and that SCTP Traffic is able to be carried across your transmission network.

-**Note:** 3GPP defines SCTP as the transport protocol for S1-AP/S1-CP traffic (not TCP/UDP).
-Not all devices / routers support S1AP, particularly over the Internet.
+**Note:** 3GPP defines SCTP as the transport protocol for NGAP/S1AP traffic (not TCP/UDP).
+Not all devices / routers support NGAP/S1AP, particularly over the Internet.

 If you're confident the service is running and connectivity is able to be established across your transmission network, you should see the *SCTP INIT* packets in Wireshark.
 If you're not seeing these packets go back and check your network.

 If you are seeing the SCTP INIT messages and seeing an ABORT after each one, that suggests the SCTP connection is trying to be established.
-Check that the MME service is started and listening on the interface / IP you're sending traffic to.
+Check that the AMF/MME service is started and listening on the interface / IP you're sending traffic to.

-##### S1AP Connection Rejected
+##### NGAP/S1AP Connection Rejected
-If you're seeing S1AP Connection attempts but seeing them rejected by Open5GS, the S1AP message show in a packet capture will indicate the rejection reason, as well as in the mme log.
+If you're seeing NGAP/S1AP Connection attempts but seeing them rejected by Open5GS, the NGAP/S1AP message show in a packet capture will indicate the rejection reason, as well as in the mme log.
 ```
 $ tail -f /var/log/open5gs/mme.log
 [mme] INFO: eNB-S1[10.0.1.14] connection refused!!! (mme-sm.c:176)
 ```

-Typically S1AP connections are rejected due to one of these reasons:
+Typically NGAP/S1AP connections are rejected due to one of these reasons:
-* MNC / MCC in eNB does not match *gummei* and *tai* MCC/MNC pair in (mme.yaml*.
+* MNC / MCC in gNB/eNB does not match *guami/gummei* and *tai* MCC/MNC pair in amf.yaml/mme.yaml*.
-* Tracking Area Code does not match configured TACs in *mme.yaml*.
+* Tracking Area Code does not match configured TACs in *amf.yaml/mme.yaml*.

-Each of these can be addressed by editing the relevant section in the MME config in */etc/open5gs/mme.yaml*
+Each of these can be addressed by editing the relevant section in the AMF/MME config in */etc/open5gs/amf.yaml* OR */etc/open5gs/mme.yaml*

 __Example of sucesful eNB connection to MME:__
 ```